CMU-MultiComp-Lab/mmml-course/fall2022/_pages/syllabus.md

 In general, submitting assignments on time lets the instructional team provide feedback in a more timely and efficient manner.
 Timely submissions are particularly important for assignments with discussions and peer feedback, such as the reading assignments and the project assignments.
-Since things happen, please contact me and the TAs as soon as possible (the best option is usually via Piazza) if you are not able to submit your assignment in time.
-For the reading assignments and lecture participation, late submissions (up to 48 hours) will be deducted 0.5 point.
-If you must submit beyond 48 hours past the due date, please contact me and the TAs as soon as possible so we can properly plan.
+Also, it is expected that students will attend the lectures in person.
+Live attendance allows students to participate in the discussions and ask any clarification questions.

+**Medical-related absences** If for medical reason you require some extra time for an assignment or may not be able to attend the lecture in person, please contact instructor and the TAs as soon as possible (the best option is usually via Piazza) and we will help define a new plan that aligns with your constraints.

+Late submission wildcards We offer students and project teams some late submission wildcard to help deal with potential overlaps with other courses or research deadlines.
+The details are expressed below.
+Reading assignments and lecture highlights
+- Each student will receive six (6) late submission wildcards, to be used individually.
-For the reading assignment summaries, each student gets one (1) wild card to be used as a way to extend by up to 24 hours their deadline for the summary deadline (which is usually Fridays at 8pm).
-No partial credit for the wild card (e.g., it is not possible to use only half of the card, with two times 12 hours).
-There is no need to send a note via Piazza about this wild card.
-We will automatically use your wild card the first time you submit your summary late.
+- Each wild card can be used to extend the deadline up to 24 hours from the original time.
+- No partial credit for the wild card (e.g., it is not possible to use only half of the card, with two times 12 hours).
+- These wildcards can be used together (for a total of 48 hours), or separately (2 separate extensions of 24 hours).
+- There is no need to send a note via Piazza about theses wildcards.
+We will automatically use your wildcards your first two late submissions.
+- For any other late submission (beyond the two wildcards) then 0.5 points will be deducted.
+- If you must submit beyond 72 hours past the due date, please contact instructor and the TAs as soon as possible so we can properly plan.

+Project assignments
-The default rule for the project assignments will be that you are eligible for 90% of the grade the first 48 hours that the assignment is late.
-Each team will get two (2) wild cards, to be used with the project assignment deadlines:
+- Each team will get two (2) wild cards, to be used with any of the project assignment deadlines.
 - Each wild card allows the team to submit their assignment late for up to 24 extra hours.
 - These wild cards can be used together (for a total of 48 hours), or separately (2 separate extensions of 24 hours).
-- Each wild card can be used for any of these 6 deadlines:
+- Each wild card can be used for any of these 4 deadlines:
-  - First presentation deadline
-  - First report deadline
+- First assignment deadline
-  - Midterm Presentation deadline
+- Second assignment deadline
 - Midterm report deadline
-  - Final presentation deadline
 - Final report deadline
 - No partial credits for the wild cards (e.g., you cannot use only 40% of a wild card).
-- Each team needs to send a message on Piazza (private note to instructors) BEFORE the deadline to notify TAs and instructor about the intent to use a wild card (or two).
+- Each team needs to send a message to instructors BEFORE the deadline to notify TAs and instructor about the intent to use a wild card (or two).

 #### Accommodations for Students with Disabilities